Clearbox-AI/nerpii/README.md

 recognizer.assign_organization_entity_with_model()
 ```

-The final output is a dictionary in which are reported the names of columns as keys and the assigned entities and a confidence score as values.
+The final output is a dictionary in which column names are given as keys and assigned entities and a confidence score as values.

-You can access this dictionary using
+This dictionary can be accessed using

 ```python
 recognizer.dict_global_entities